Is a DBA and PhD Equivalent?

 What Is a PhD?

 A PhD is a doctorate degree and is the highest postgraduate qualification awarded by universities.
-It involves undertaking focused research in a narrow subject field and typically takes 4 years to complete.
+It involves undertaking original research in a narrow subject field and typically takes 4 years to complete.

 A PhD in Business Administration provides an individual with a specialised and research-based background for a topic in the business management field.
 This is one of the key reasons it’s sought after by those who wish to work in business-related academia or research.